-8. Record Keeping:
+8. Record Keeping

 Well-kept records are essential to good safeguarding and child protection practice.
 We are clear about the need to record any concerns held about children or young people, the status of such records and when these records should be passed over to other agencies.
+Records are kept in a secure file in the Headteacher's office.